The Origins of the Bible.

 Please don't mistake real study Bibles with those including the word in their titles like the NIV Study Bible!
 These are not study Bibles.

-By 'study Bible' they mean having special aids and study notes along with the passage in the Bible.
-It is best not to have such notes in ones Bible because they tend to think for you.
+By ‘study Bible’ they mean having special aids and study notes along with the passage in the Bible.
+It is best not to have such notes in one’s Bible because they tend to think for you.
 People tend to think their conclusions are correct, but sometimes they are wrong!
+However, they can also make many things clearer.

-The NIV is a good public Bible because it provides for more smooth reading.
+The NIV is a good public Bible because it provides for smoother reading.
 But it is for babies.
-Babies drink milk.
-It is all digested.
+Babies drink milk; it’s all digested.
 A reader does not need to think much.
 The NIV does some interpretation to make the otherwise passages unclear.
 It is debatable whether they are always clear.
 However, it is easily read, but it is not a study Bible.

-We need to be honest that when we read, we read for different purposes.
-Sometimes we are reading through a book of the Bible.
+We need to observe people read the bible for different purposes.
+Sometimes we read through a book of the Bible.
 We are not paying attention to the particulars.
-For this we need a more fluent version that is easily readable.
+For this, a more readable version is helpful.
 We get the major point of what is written.
 NIV would be good for this.

-Memorization should always be from a more literal Bible like the NASB (New American Standard Bible) or NKJV (New King James Version).
-When we meditate on God's Word, the individual words are important.
-For some who really get into studying the Bible, transliterations are used.
-Every Greek word is translated, word for word.
-One can read this quasi-English but the translation is so poor that noone uses them to read.
+Memorization should always be from a more literal Bible like the NASB (New American Standard Bible), ESV (English Standard Version) or NKJV (New King James Version).
+When we meditate on God’s Word, the individual words are important.
+For some who really gets into studying the Bible, transliterations are used where every Greek word is provided.
+One can read this quasi-English but the translation is so poor that no one uses them to read.
 They use it to see which Greek words are really being used.

-Conclusion: The Bible is used for different purposes depending on the occassion.
-We should at least have one 'literal' study Bible even if our church chooses to use another easier to read Bible in the pulpit.
-Bible study and meditation require those translations that have purposed to use 'word-for-word' Bibles.
-Yet, let us not be too hard on those 'thought-for-thought' translations that enable us to better grasp the meaning of larger portions of scripture.
+Conclusion: The Bible is used for different purposes depending on the occasion.
+We should at least have one ‘word-for-word’ study Bible even if our church chooses to use another easier to read Bible in the pulpit.
+Bible study and meditation require them.
+Yet, let us not be too hard on those ‘thought-for-thought’ translations that enable us to better grasp the meaning of larger portions of scripture.
+Each has its advantage.

 This section gets a bit complicated.
 One might want to first read the page on the Reliability of the Scriptures before reading on.
 Deciding on Bible versions for some people have to do with what Bible manuscripts that the version is based on.

-Some people get dogmatic about their one version (usually King James Version).
+Some people get dogmatic about their one version (usually those who use the King James Version).
 Some of their arguments are askew.
 They do, however, have a few points that need to be remembered.
 If you want to understand this topic, there are numerous things one has to learn.
-We have tried to put them in chart form to keep them more simplified.
+We have put them in list form to simplify things.

 Let's Remember